radio-aktywne/app-emipass/README.md

 ## Continuous Integration

-When you push changes to remote, different Github Actions run to ensure project consistency.
+When you push changes to remote, different GitHub Actions run to ensure project consistency.
 There are defined workflows for:

-- deploying docs to Github Pages
+- deploying docs to GitHub Pages
 - testing Docker builds
 - drafting release notes
-- uploading Docker images to Github registry
+- uploading Docker images to GitHub registry

-For more info see the files in `.github/workflows` directory and `Actions` tab on Github.
+For more info see the files in `.github/workflows` directory and `Actions` tab on GitHub.

-Generally if you see a red mark next to your commit on Github or a failing status on badges in `README` it means the commit broke something (or workflows themselves are broken).
+Generally if you see a red mark next to your commit on GitHub or a failing status on badges in `README` it means the commit broke something (or workflows themselves are broken).